memory-hunter/spHeader/README.md

 spHeader initializes the scratchpad properly so it can load the dumped games without any trouble.

-## Header file:
+## Header:
 - Size: 64 bytes
-- Contains all the sizes in the `.jam` file's `SPsize` line in little endian, appended with `0xFF` to make it 64 bytes long.
+- Contains all the sizes in the `.jam` file's `SPsize` line in little endian, appended with `0xFF`s to make it 64 bytes long.

 ## Usage